next-ivanblanquez/beeva-poc-pygdf/README.md

 ### Final Recommendations
   * Project are immature, is not recommendable for using in production environment yet.
-  * Is a good option for run operations iteratively and make a warm-up scenario over a lightweight dataset and prepare system to get the best performance.
+  * Is a good option for run operations iteratively and make a warm-up scenario over a heavyweight dataset and prepare system to get the best performance.
   * For columnar processing.
-When you need process a great quantity of data in columnar way.
+When you need process a great quantity of data in columnar way or select-where like queries.
   * When you need to works in GPU scope.
 Main benefit of GDF is to maintain datasets in GPU scope and work with several tools in this scope.

 ### Future Lines